-In 2020, AWQM was conducted monthly at sixteen locations (weekly at Lockport) on the CAWS in accordance with the attached Quality Assurance Project Plan (Appendix A).
+In 2021, AWQM was conducted monthly at sixteen locations (weekly at Lockport) on the CAWS in accordance with the attached Quality Assurance Project Plan (Appendix A).
 A spreadsheet containing the water quality data generated from this monitoring is submitted as Attachment 1.

 The CAWS Use Attainability Analysis (IPCB Rulemaking R08-009) resulted in more stringent water quality standards for the CAWS, effective July 1, 2015, based on new CAWS A and CAWS B Aquatic Life Use designations.
-Analysis of the District's AWQM data shows that the CAWS typically exhibits high compliance with the new water quality standards, only dissolved oxygen (DO), fecal coliform, chloride, and low-level mercury (human health criteria) were exceeded more than once at any single station during 2020.
+Analysis of the District's AWQM data shows that the CAWS typically exhibits high compliance with the new water quality standards, only dissolved oxygen (DO), fecal coliform, chloride, and low-level mercury (human health criteria) were exceeded more than once at any single station during 2021.

-In 2020, CDOM was conducted at fifteen locations on the CAWS in accordance with the attached Quality Assurance Project Plan (Appendix B).
+In 2021, CDOM was conducted at fifteen locations on the CAWS in accordance with the attached Quality Assurance Project Plan (Appendix B).
 A spreadsheet containing the hourly dissolved oxygen data generated from this monitoring is submitted as Attachment 2.
-A report entitled "Continuous Dissolved Oxygen Monitoring in the Service Area of the Metropolitan Water Reclamation District of Greater Chicago During 2019" was released in 2020 and is included as Appendix C.
+A report entitled "Continuous Dissolved Oxygen Monitoring in the Service Area of the Metropolitan Water Reclamation District of Greater Chicago During 2020" was released in 2021 and is included as Appendix C.

 The District submitted a petition for variance related to the more stringent DO water quality standards for the CAWS, resulting in a stay of the DO standards that would otherwise have been effective July 1, 2015.
 As such, most CAWS waterways were subject to the Secondary Contact and Indigenous Aquatic Life Use DO water quality standard of 4.0 mg/L, with the exception of the Cal-Sag Channel, which had a DO standard of 3.0 mg/L, anytime, and the Chicago River, which was subject to General Use Standards.
-The DO concentration was greater than the more stringent water quality standard over 95 percent of the time on an annual basis at 11 out of 15 stations on the CAWS.
+The DO concentration was greater than the more stringent water quality standard over 96 percent of the time on an annual basis at 12 out of 15 stations on the CAWS.

-A draft of the Calumet TARP System Post Construction Monitoring Plan was submitted to the required agencies on November 7, 2014 in accordance with Section IX, paragraph 35a of the Consent Decree.
-Discussions regarding the plan continued in 2016 and a revised plan was submitted to the required agencies on September 30, 2016 (copy on enclosed CD).
-This plan was approved by the USEPA in a letter dated October 7, 2016 (copy on enclosed thumb drive).
+A draft of the Calumet TARP System Post Construction Monitoring Plan was submitted to the required agencies on Nov.
+7, 2014, in accordance with Section IX, paragraph 35a of the Consent Decree.
+Discussions regarding the plan continued in 2016 and a revised plan was submitted to the required agencies on Sept.
+30, 2016.
+This plan was approved by the USEPA in a letter dated Oct.
+7, 2016 (copy linked here).
 The sampling and monitoring required in this plan occurred during 2017 and 2018, and the required report was submitted on June 27, 2019.
 A report entitled "Post-Construction Monitoring Report for the Calumet Tunnel and Reservoir Plan System" is included as Appendix D.

-A draft of the Mainstream/Lower Des Plaines TARP System Post Construction Monitoring Plan was submitted to the required agencies on November 5, 2018 in accordance with Section IX, Paragraph 35b of the Consent Decree (copy on enclosed thumb drive).
+A revised Mainstream/Lower Des Plaines TARP System Post Construction Monitoring Plan was approved by the USEPA on May 11, 2021 in accordance with Section IX, Paragraph 35b of the Consent Decree (copy linked here).
 The sampling and monitoring required in this plan will occur during 2030 and 2031, with the final report scheduled for submittal by June 30, 2032.